TheFamilyTeam/ATNBot.js/README.md

 # ATNBot.js
 <b>Node.js</b> version of C#'s Altenen Bot.
 It posts automatically <b>the last thread</b> found on <b>Altenen</b> in a Telegram channel.
-To allow this script to work properly, now you don't even need to update <b>your account details</b>, then before starting it <b>you must also download the required libraries</b>.
+To allow this script to work properly, you just have to put your Bot token.
+Now you don't even to <b>login</b>.
+Before starting it <b>you must also download the required libraries</b>.

 ```
 $ npm install request